open-education-hub/essentials-security/explaining-the-internet/README.md

 These boxes are altogether known as **The TCP/IP Network Stack**.
 We'll see what's with the *TCP/IP* part soon enough.
 Individually, each box is a **layer**.
-Here are the 4 layers of the The TCP/IP stack:
+Here are the 4 layers of the TCP/IP stack:

 ![The TCP/IP Network Stack](./assets/tcp_ip_network_stack.svg)